 Elementary Chapel is foundational to the spiritual growth of students at Plymouth Christian and reinforces biblical truths that permeate our curriculum.
 The weekly chapel program is one of the school’s highest priorities in training young people to learn and grow in their faith, to develop a biblical worldview and share God’s love with others.
 We strive to create authentic, dynamic worship services that address real problems in practical ways to help students walk continually closer with God.
 As a staff, we are honored to partner with parents in the spiritual development of their children to equip them to serve God now and in the future.

 Since prayer is a bedrock of our faith, PCA provides the opportunity for our elementary students to grow in their prayer life.
-This initiative, called Prayer Focus, is a small group mentoring program for elementary students.
+This initiative, called Connect Groups, is a small group mentoring program for elementary students.
 This program encourages a deep, abiding relationship with Jesus by teaching our young people to develop a meaningful prayer time and breaking prayer into recognizable pieces.
-Approximately once every month, during the Prayer Focus Chapel, the chapel speaker will focus on a different aspect of prayer using scripture, stories, and interactive activities.
-Students will then meet with their pre-assigned small groups to practice what they learned through directed activities, responsive prayer, and group prayer time.
-Students will also have the opportunity to reflect on their journey in a prayer journal.
+Approximately once every month, during the Connect Group Chapels, the chapel speaker focuses on a different aspect of prayer using scripture, stories, and interactive activities.
+Following the speaker, students meet with their pre-assigned small groups, led by the 6th grade student mentor, to practice what they learned through directed activities, responsive prayer, and group prayer time.
+Students also have the opportunity to reflect on their journey in a prayer journal.
 “This is the confidence we have in approaching God: that if we ask anything according to His will, He hears us.”
 I John 5:14.

 Chapel days and times are posted in the weekly parent notice and parents and family are invited to attend and worship with their children.

 “We pray this in order that you may live a life worthy of the Lord and may please Him in every way; bearing fruit in every good work, growing in the knowledge of God.”
 COLOSSIANS 1:10